pester/Pester/README.md

 ## Regarding Certificate for different versions

+The certificate used for signing the code has changed in 5.6.0.
+Error is shown when updating the module.
-with 5.6.0 the certificate used for deplyment has changed. this will give you a error when updating. below are a list of the used certificates you can expect to be used when importing the module (going back to 2016)
+Below is the list of the certificates you can expect to be used when importing the module (going back to 2016)

 Version|Authority|Thumbprint
 ---|---|---